VitorEmanuelDev/vitoremanueldev/README.md

 🎯 Currently working as an individual contributor at Luizalabs.

-🎓 Soon to be grad with a Bachelor of Technology in Systems Analysis and Development from IFBA (2024.2).
+🎓 Graduated with a Bachelor of Technology in Systems Analysis and Development from IFBA (2024.2).

 💼 I used to work as an Assistant Manager then as an English Teacher, before transitioning to tech.

 📚 I'm curious, and constantly trying to teach myself something about anything.